© 2005 All Rights Reserved. Do not distribute or repurpose this work without written permission from the copyright holder(s).

 Dr. Richard Feynman, a fellow Los Alamos scientist, had remarked that these criticality tests were “tickling the tail of a sleeping dragon,” because they brought the fissile materials so close to a dangerous critical state.
-In fact, another physicist at Los Alamos, Harry K. Daghlian, had been injured by radiation exposure during a criticality test just nine months earlier, when he accidentally dropped a brick of tungsten carbide onto a plutonium sphere.
+In fact, another physicist at Los Alamos, Harry K. Daghlian, had been injured by radiation exposure during a criticality test just nine months earlier, when he accidentally dropped a brick of tungsten carbide onto the plutonium sphere.
 Tungsten carbide is a neutron reflector, which decreases the amount of nuclear material needed to go critical.
 In Daghlian’s case, it caused the plutonium mass to bathe him in neutron and gamma radiation.
 He soon collapsed from the acute radiation poisoning.
 He died less than a month later.

 Immediately, all eight scientists in the room felt a wave of heat accompanied by a blue flash as the plutonium sphere vomited an invisible burst of gamma and neutron radiation into the room.
 As the lab’s Geiger counter clicked hysterically, Slotin used his bare hand to push the beryllium dome off and onto the floor, which terminated the prompt critical reaction moments after it began.
 “Well,” Slotin said gravely, “that does it.”